Guillemsc/GTweensGodot/README.md

 ### From NuGet:
 1. Install the [GTweensGodot NuGet package](https://www.nuget.org/packages/GTweensGodot/) in your godot project.
-2. Create the node that's going to update all the tweens.
+2. Create a new node script that's going to update all the tweens.
 Copy and paste the code from here:
     ```csharp
     public partial class GTweensGodotUpdater : Node
     {